A Practical Method for Generating String Counterfactuals: Limitations

 \section{Limitations}

-\paragraph{Quality of the inversion model} Our counterfactual generation pipeline relies on two components: the interventions and the inversion models.
-We aimed to disentangle these two factors in our evaluation by comparing the counterfactuals generated with the interventions with the counterfactuals without intervention.
-However, a complete disentanglement of these two factors is difficult, and it is possible that some of the changes we witness should be attributed to a non-perfect inversion process, rather than to the intervention.
-We observe that the inversion model is indeed not perfect, and often introduce slight variations in the text (e.g., by modifying numbers or geographical locations, or introducing lexical paraphrases).
-These changes might be undesired in certain use cases.
-However, an improvement in the inversion model is orthogonal to our method.
+\paragraph{Quality of the inversion model.} Our counterfactual generation method consists of two components: the intervention function $\intervene$ and the inversion model $\enc^{-1}$.
+We aimed to disentangle these two factors in our evaluation by comparing the inversions generated with interventions to those produced without intervention.
+However, complete disentanglement is challenging, and some of the observed changes may be due to imperfections in the inversion process rather than the intervention itself.
+We note that the inversion model is indeed imperfect and often introduces slight variations in the text (e.g., modifying numbers or geographical locations, or generating lexical paraphrases).
+These changes might be undesirable in certain use cases; however, improvements to the inversion model are orthogonal to our method.

-\paragraph{Causal interventions} As the generative process of natural language texts is opaque, we inevitably rely on markers that people often identify with the property of interest (gender) in our evaluation.
-Future work should use controlled, synthetic setting to test the degree to which the counterfactuals reflect the true causal factors related to the concept of interest.
+\paragraph{Causal interventions.} Because the generative process of natural language texts is opaque, we inevitably rely on markers that people commonly associate with the property of interest (gender) in our evaluation.
+Future work should employ a controlled, synthetic setting to assess the extent to which the counterfactuals reflect the true causal factors associated with the concept of interest.

-\paragraph{Representation of gender} We inevitably use existing a dataset with binary gender labels.
-We acknowledge that this is a simplification, as gender is a complex nonbinary construct.
+\paragraph{Representation of gender.} We rely on an existing dataset with binary gender labels.
+We acknowledge that this is a simplification, as gender is a complex, nonbinary construct.